Email Copywriting is the backbone of your email marketing campaign.

 For example, you can wish them if there is a holiday, festival or their birthday.

-For example, if you are selling online photography courses, you can relate with them on the fact, how difficult is to find the right clients or decide your rate initially.
+For example, if you are selling online photography courses, you can relate with them on the fact, of how difficult is to find the right clients or decide your rate initially.

 You can also try to be more permission-oriented.
 Reduce the number of automated emails or autoresponders sent from your side.